Weirdest. Mother’s Day. Ever.

 Nowhere.
 Even if you didn’t have the best mom in the world, you could at least say one thing – she brought me into this world.
 That alone should be an accomplishment worthy of recognition.
 Giving life to a child, enduring not only labor but the nine months leading up to it is a sacrifice we don’t often appreciate as much as we should.
-I know our moms do it out of love, but still it’s a pretty amazing sacrifice.
-Now the truth is, most of us believe we have the best mom in the world or at least right up there in the top 10.
-Just for putting up with me alone, my mom deserves top 5 status.
-Growing up I thought I knew everything, but I look back now and wonder how in the world my mom didn’t just strangle me on a daily basis.
-I guess I can credit that to a mother’s love, too.
+Now the truth is, most of us DO believe we have the best mom in the world or at least right up there in the top 10.
+Just for putting up with me alone, I know my mom deserves top 5 status.
+I look back now and wonder how in the world my mom didn’t just strangle me on a daily basis.
+I guess I can credit that to a mother’s love.
 It seems most moms have a never-ending wellspring of the stuff, a love that goes beyond any other that exists.
 In that way, our love for our children mirrors God’s love for us.
-Just as God is our parent in Heaven, so our parents share that same love with us.
 It’s the strongest kind of love there is.

 If you look in the Bible you see so many examples of this type of motherly love.